I.About the Game

 AtD also draws influence from the Hunter vs. Hunted genre, including maps like Vampirism and Island Defense.
 Whereas the "Vampire" or the "Titan" are the ultimate evil force in these two types of maps, the Death Knight is the antagonist that players battle in Against the Darkness.
 He is very powerful and can withstand prolonged attacks from ill-equipped or low-level Death Hunters.
 The Death Hunters are a team devoted to stopping this ultimate evil Hero from his destiny.
 The Hunters have been dispatched to a small village to prevent the Death Knight from opening a demonic portal and will do so at any cost, even if it means sacrificing themselves to ensure their victory.

 IV.
 Game Systems

 Introduced in Version 2.67 is a Spectator System that allows for players who's Hero has been defeated in Death Match mode to continue to watch the rest of the game.
 The system does not allow the Observer to type, but does allow them to scroll through living Heroes by pressing the right arrow key.
 This system was designed to provide a way for defeated Players to be able to view the game without cheating through whispers or chat messages while waiting for a remake.

-Respawn System: If you die during the first 8 minutes of the game to the Neutral Hostile creeps any time before Doom arrives, you will respawn at half health after a 30 second wait.
+Respawn System: If you are killed by Neutral Hostile creeps any time before Doom arrives, you will respawn at 3/4 health after a 30 second wait.
 This applies for both the Death Knight and Death Hunters.
 If you die to your opposing team, however, you are dead for the entire game.

 Creep Respawning: An older system that has been around for a while in Against the Darkness is a creep respawn system, which respawns creeps across the map at pre-determined time intervals.
 This system is 100% leakless and lagless, efficiently redistributing creeps into the game without causing any disruptions to the gameplay.